stormpath/stormpath-documentation/source/005_auth_n.rst

 - Retrieve OAuth Credentials (Client ID and Secret) for your LinkedIn application

-For more information, please see the `LinkedIn documentation <https://developer.linkedin.com/docs/oauth2>`_.
+For more information, please see `LinkedIn's OAuth documentation <https://developer.linkedin.com/docs/oauth2>`_.

 Step 1: Create a Social Directory for LinkedIn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^